groboclown/petronia/docs/extensions/api/core.hotkeys.api.md

 * Public triggering allowed
 * Only instance listening permitted

-Register a hotkey to trigger an event.
-The hotkey itself does not include the master sequence.
-The event will be targeted to the service that registered the schema bound to the action type.
+registered the schema bound to the action type.

 ### Event `core.hotkeys.api/remove`